 Changes in courses which cause students to drop below 12 credit hours during a given term will have implications for financial aid.

 A student may be administratively withdrawn from the program for academic misconduct, behavioral misconduct, non-attendance, non-payment of tuition or fees, failure to meet provisional admission requirements, or failure to maintain good academic standing.
 The administrative withdrawal may be noted on the student's transcript.
-Students who receive consecutive Administrative Withdrawal Failures (AWF’s) in a term will be administratively withdrawn from the remainder of the term.
-The student will be held liable for all tuition and fees and will receive grades of Administrative Withdrawal Failures (AWF’s) for the remaining courses in their term.
-Students who desire to continue in the next term must meet with their academic advisors.
+Students who receive consecutive Administrative Withdrawal Failures (AWF’s) in a payment period will be administratively withdrawn from the remainder of the payment period.
+The student will be held liable for all tuition and fees and will receive grades of Administrative Withdrawal Failures (AWF’s) for the remaining courses in their payment period.
+Students who desire to continue in the next payment period must meet with their academic advisors.

 Withdrawal from a Program

 Students who find it necessary to change programs should first consult with their academic advisor.
 On very rare occasions, personal circumstances will dictate that students enrolled in AU cohorts terminate enrollment and request admission to a subsequent cohort.
 If applicable, a Leave of Absence will need to be completed (see Financial Aid section).

 Students withdrawing from the university, for any reason, must begin the withdrawal process by completing an AU Student-Initiated Withdrawal form with their academic advisor.
 The withdrawal will not be processed until this form is completed, signed and submitted to the Registrar's Office.The effective date of the withdrawal is the date it is received by the Registrar's Office.
 Grades will be issued according to the AU Withdrawal calendar.